KristofferC/PGFPlotsX.jl/docs/src/examples/gallery.md

         },
         );

-# draw a yellow area at the potom of the plot, centered at μ and 2σ wide.
+# draw a yellow area at the bottom of the plot, centered at μ and 2σ wide.
 @pgf area = Plot3(
         {
             "no marks",